lekha1238/ResolveNow/README.md

 # ResolveNow
-To slove the Online complaints
+To solve the Online complaints